Like most Americans, Virginians face growing threats from fraudulent, deceptive, and illegal practices.

 What Influences Consumer Protection?

 Education, timely information, legislation, and effective administrative regulations and law enforcement all work together to reduce consumer fraud and identity theft and protect consumers of health care and other services.
+Serious efforts at improving cyber security overall -- in both the private and public sectors -- also helps reduce certain kinds of common, computer-related fraud and identity theft crimes.

 What is the State's Role?